 - Curated content

-What’s Next In Content Marketing In 2019?
+What’s Next In Content Marketing In 2022 and Beyond?

 Brands in Singapore and globally have been using content marketing strategies to increase sales, save marketing costs as well as create customer loyalty for the past few decades, but it’s only recently that it has become a hot topic again in this digital age.

 Moving forward, authenticity in your content will be a key differentiator that leads to a purchasing decision.
 If your content doesn’t accurately reflect your brand’s voice, the mission your company stands for, and the value you hope to bring to your target audience, then you might as well not create it in the first place.

 Another element of content that’s expected to continue its growth is influencer marketing, though this has been reversed from its original marketing tactic.
 Instead of partnering with influencers to have them promote their brands on their channels, many brands are instead inviting influencers to create content on the brands’ own channels.

 Increasingly, businesses are hiring micro-influencers or even nano-influencers (those with fans or followers of less than 1000) in their industries.
 Relationships are the key to success and nurturing a relationship with these types of influencers can be a game-changer for all kinds of businesses and can often be the fastest way to build brand awareness and publicise your products and/or services.

 I also foresee the increased use of chatbots as a content channel and platform in the next decade, because consumers are becoming more and more impatient when it comes to fulfilling their needs to find quick answers and one of the quickest ways to bridge this communication gap is to use chatbots, either as a customer service function, or as an alternative platform to push out your regular e-news.

 A study by Spiceworks predicted that by 2019, more than 40% of large companies will use chatbots and/or “intelligent assistants” because more and more customers would expect to be able to connect instantly with your business via chat.